-The Chorus America Distinguished Service Award recognizes a member whose long-term service to the choral field significantly furthers Chorus America’s mission “to build a dynamic and inclusive choral community so that more people are transformed by the beauty and power of choral singing.”
+The Chorus America Distinguished Service Award recognizes a member whose long-term service to the choral field significantly furthers Chorus America’s mission “to empower singing ensembles to create vibrant communities and effect meaningful change.”

 Michael Korn Founders Award for Development of the Professional Choral Art

 Named after one of the founders of Chorus America, this award was established in 1978 to honor an individual with a lifetime of significant contributions to the professional choral art.

 Ragnar Bohlin is the 2018 recipient of the Korn Founders Award.
 Appointed as the director of the professional-core San Francisco Symphony Chorus in 2007 and earning a Grammy Award for Best Choral Performance in 2010, Bohlin has toured, guest conducted, and recorded with renowned fully professional choruses around the globe, including the Swedish Radio Choir, the Ericson Chamber Choir, the BBC Singers, Chanticleer, and others.
 In 2014, he founded the professional chamber choir Cappella SF, producing two recordings, premiering 10 new works, and establishing a composer-in-residence program with the ensemble in only four years.